leeroybrun/partytown-gtm-tagassistant/README.md

 Our solution addresses several challenges:

 1. **Communication Bridge**: Establishing reliable communication between GTM in the worker and bootstrap on the main thread.
+Allowing bootstrap to easily communicate with debug iframe.

 2. **Script Interception**: Detecting and intercepting scripts created by bootstrap to force them to run in Partytown.

-3. **URL Encoding**: Ensuring proper handling of URL parameters when using a proxy, especially the debug parameters added by Tag Assistant.
+3. **URL Encoding**: Ensuring proper handling of URL parameters when using a proxy, especially the debug parameters added by Tag Assistant/Bootstrap.

 4. **Timing**: Managing the execution sequence to ensure proper hooking into debug queues and message forwarding.
+As `gtm.js` expects the `window['google.tagmanager.debugui2.queue']` array NOT to exist on the first load to then load `/debug/bootstrap`, we have to wait for bootstrap to be created for us to hook into the queue created by `gtm.js`.

 By solving these challenges, this integration allows Tag Assistant to work seamlessly with GTM running inside Partytown, maintaining performance benefits while enabling debugging capabilities.